sustainable-computing-io/kepler-doc/docs/source/usage/metrics/index.rst

     This metric is specific for the model server and might be updated any time.

+Note:
+    "system_process" is a special indicator that aggregate all the non-container workload into system process consumption metric.

 Kepler metrics for Container resource utilization:
 ==================================================